Magento Security Guide

 2.1 - How Secure is Magento?

-The Magento team diligently provides patches and security updates to protect websites against known threats and vulnerabilities.
-The use of third-party extensions and integrations also exposes websites to additional security threats.
+The Magento team releases timely patches, or “hotfixes”, via the Security Alert Registry to protect websites against known threats and vulnerabilities.
+Features like Content Security Policy (CSP) and improved encryption strengthen security further.
+However, the use of third-party extensions and integrations also exposes websites to additional security threats, so vigilant management is a must.

 A remote scanner will check the site externally using different user-agents, but some issues do not present themselves in a browser.
-Hidden infections (i.e., backdoors, phishing pages, and hidden scripts) can be found using a server-side scanner.
+Hidden infections (i.e., backdoors and backend PHP file injections) can be found using a server-side scanner.
 Learn more about how remote scanners work.

 2.2 - Security Patches